open5e/open5e/source/Spellcasting/spells_a-z/m/magic-circle.rst

 elementals, fey, fiends, or undead.
 The circle affects a creature of the chosen type in the following ways:

-The creature can’t willingly enter the cylinder by nonmagical means.
+The creature can't willingly enter the cylinder by nonmagical means.
 If the creature tries to use teleportation or interplanar travel to do so, it must first succeed on a Charisma saving throw.

 The creature has disadvantage on attack rolls against targets within the cylinder.

-Targets within the cylinder can’t be charmed, frightened, or possessed by the creature.
+Targets within the cylinder can't be charmed, frightened, or possessed by the creature.

 When you cast this spell, you can elect to cause its magic to operate in